ipsha-sinha-01/study/ITM-ConsignmentAppFlow.md

 			  ]
 		}

 10. Shipments with associated Order Ids is saved in Azure Table Storage _"Shipments"_.

-11. A new message is published to Service bus queue  _"q-ready-for-consignment"_ with orders whose status is READY FOR CONSGINMENT.
+11. A new message is published to Service bus queue  _"q-ready-for-consignment"_ with list of orders whose status is READY FOR CONSIGNMENT.

+### "la-create-consignment"

+1. As soon as the message is received in the queue _"q-ready-for-consignment"_, Logic app _"la-create-consignment"_ is triggered.

+2. List of orders ready for consignments is read from the message received from "q-ready-for-consignment".

+3. For the first Order from Orders List, if the Order has Consignment ID already populated is verified.

+4. If yes, A new random Consignment Id <CSM><Random><Counter> is created.

+5. For the first Order, Full form Order json from Blob storage _"orders"_ is loaded.
+The Order json is copied to create new Consignment json.

+6. In the Consignment json

+	- Order Id is replaced with <consignmentId>, domain name is retained.

+	- ship unit array is emptied.

+7. For each Order in List of Orders :

+	 - Full form Order json from Blob storage _"orders"_ is loaded

+	 - Ship Units Array is extracted from Order json

+	 - Order Id in the Ship Units is replaced with <consignmentId>, domain name is retained

+	 - Ship Units array is passed in HTTP POST request to Function app _"add-order-release-tag"_

+	 - The function adds attribute "tag1" in order release line of the ship unit as Order's original order release Id.
+A new counter 	    is created.
+For each ship unit the counter incremented and set in the following fields -

+	   shipUnit->shipUnitBeanData-> shipUnitXid,shipUnitGid ;
+	   shipUnit->shipUnitBeanData->shipUnitLine->shipUnitBeanData->shipUnitGid, orderReleaseLineGid ;
+	   shipUnit->shipUnitBeanData->shipUnitLine->shipUnitBeanData->orderReleaseLine->orderReleaseLineBeanData-> orderReleaseLineGid, orderReleaseLineXid
+	   Domain name is retained whereever applicable.

+	 - Ship Units are added to the Consignment json created in step 6 above.